felixbur/nkululeko/CONTRIBUTING.md

 Filing bugs
 -----------

-we use Github issues to track all bugs and feature requests.
+We use Github issues to track all bugs and feature requests.
 In the case of coming across a bug, having a question or a feature suggestion etc. please feel free to open an issue.

 Please check that your issue complies with the following rules before submitting:

--	Verify that your issue is not being currently addressed by other in[issues](https://github.com/felixbur/nkululeko/issues) or [pull requests](https://github.com/felixbur/nkululeko/pulls).
+-	Verify that your issue is not being currently addressed by in other [issues](https://github.com/felixbur/nkululeko/issues) or [pull requests](https://github.com/felixbur/nkululeko/pulls).

 -	Please ensure all code snippets and error messages are formatted appropriately.
 See [Creating and highlighting code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks).